 Tauri

-has first-class Tauri support.
-This guide explains how to build desktop apps with OAuth, and also shows how to set up the required deep linking to handle OAuth redirects.
+gau has first-class Tauri support.
+This guide explains how to build desktop and mobile apps with OAuth, and shows how to set up deep linking to handle OAuth redirects.

 This guide assumes you have already completed the setup for your web framework (e.g., SvelteKit).